jlettvin/hw39/README.md

 Hello World! assembler
 ======================
 # hw39
-hello world assembler in 39x39blocks.
+hello world assembler in 39x39 blocks.

-Once you have cloned this repository, build and run the executables, check their output, and review file sizes.
+Once you have cloned this repository;
+build and run the executables, check their output, and review file sizes.
 Then restore the file set to original.